Bindweed after being sprayed – note the stick it is growing up making it easier to spray”

 1. Dig up Roots.
 If bindweed is well established, it will have developed an extensive system of roots which will make it resistant to the odd spray.
 I suggest starting by having a thorough dig taking a section of the garden one at a time.
 Don’t try to dig the whole garden as you will be depressed at the scale of the job.
 Start with a manageable section and dig deep to get as much of the white root as possible.

 If the soil is dry it is easier to separate the roots from the soil.
 It actually becomes quite satisfying job, seeing how much of the white roots you can dig up.
 You will want to go at least as deep as a full spade blade.
 Lift up the soil and shake of the soil surrounding the roots.
-Be relatively gentle as the roots are quite brittle.
+Be relatively gentle as the roots are quite brittle and new weeds will grow from even small bits of root.
 When the ground is dug over, you can start planting as you won’t have to dig it again.

 This digging is unlikely to eradicate bindweed, because some small bits of root are likely to survive.
 However, any shoots that come up will be much weaker and spraying these shoots will be much more effective.